|Chapter 1: Dissociation in Children and Adolescents --

 c.
 She asked Dalma what her house was like.

 contact with her parents.
 Her behavior stabilized.
-The first time
+The

 b.
 Sandra asked Dalma to draw a picture of her behavior.

-the abuser) aside while the other parts of the child
+the abuser) aside while the other parts of the child are

 b. a containment technique, like drawing a box.